the bathing suit...that so wasn't

 No matter your size, bathing suit shopping is not easy.
-Every spring, I prep myself for this daunting task, venturing out to find that elusive suit that will enhance the body I already have via cleverly bunched spandex.
-How a piece of thin spandex can do that, I have no idea, but that’s my mindset and goal.
+Every other spring, I prep myself for this daunting task, venturing out to find that elusive suit that will enhance the body I already have via cleverly bunched spandex.

 Before I go further, I want to qualify that I have a normal sized body that I’m not unhappy with.
 I eat a balanced diet, exercise, and live a healthy lifestyle.
 I do, however, think that anyone can get body dysmorphic under unflattering fluorescent lighting in a dressing room where the mirror seems to depict an image similar to a warped amusement park mirror.
 Here’s what can happen within minutes: Hello stretch marks, and hey there unsightly cellulite.
 It’s been a while.
 A whole winter, in fact.
 Did something just jiggle on my arm when I moved?
 That cannot be my ass.
 Pfft, this mirror sucks.
 Glad I came.
 This was super fun.